ynojima/guideline/source_en/ImplementationAtEachLayer/ApplicationLayer.rst

     In order to implement back button functionality, setting ``onclick="javascript:history.back()"`` is also one of the ways.
     Both the methods differ in the following ways.
 Appropriate method must be selected as per requirement.

-    * Behavior when "Back button on browser" is clicked.
+    * Behavior when Back button on browser is clicked.
     * Behavior when page having Back button is accessed and Back button is clicked.
     * History of browser